humboldt-cs/acarteas-research/wherearewe.md

 2.  we need to go back to basics.  look at the code line by line, refactor, putting more in more breakpoints so that we can understand our codebase better.  and be cleaner!

+#2.5.18

+what we did:

+We are now able to capture output in a text document.  and compile, and run, within a served webpage.

+we understand callbacks more clearly.

+we are using modularized code for abstraction.  x2.

+what we need:

+1. Ambiguously name our sourcefiles.

+2. inputs to file.exe.

+3. file directory saving.

+4. we need to keep listening so server stays on for multiple users. //ask adam

+5. show "output versus expected" on our exit page.